Introduction and Interview by Safe Baby Healthy Child Founders Sandra Blum and Samantha Fox Olson

 Thank you Mike for this great interview!

-Safbaby put together a list of safe toy manufacturer list for our reader’s convenience:
+We, Sandra and Samantha, put together a list of PVC-free and lead-free toy manufacturers for our reader’s convenience:

 Edushape, Green Toys, Lego, Olli, Plan Toys, Sevi, Spielstabil, Tiny Love, Trudi, Wonderworld Toys, Wow!
 Toys